Who initiated the LEOSS project?

 We invite you to contact us if you would like to establish a collaboration between LEOSS and other SARS-CoV‑2 related cohort studies.

 LEOSS was meant to be a European case registry for SARS-CoV‑2.
-However, LEOSS has spread worldwide and non-European countries are very welcome to participate
+However, LEOSS spread worldwide and non-European countries were very welcome to participate.

-How long does it take to enter a patient case?
+How long did it take to enter a patient case?

-To prevent double documentation, data collection should be performed retrospectively after a patient case has been completed (treatment is finished or patient’s death)
+To prevent double documentation, data collection was performed retrospectively after a patient case had been completed (treatment was finished or patient’s death).

-The data will be collected via an electronic case report form (eCRF) provided by using the ClinicalSurveys.net online platform of the University Hospital of Cologne (UHC).
+The data was collected via an electronic case report form (eCRF) provided by using the ClinicalSurveys.net online platform of the University Hospital of Cologne (UHC).
 ClinicalSurveys.net is hosted by QuestBack, Oslo, Norway on servers in Cologne, Germany as part of a software-as-a-service agreement.
 All data transmissions are encrypted via TLS 1.2 with an AES 256 GCM bit key and ECDHE RSA key exchange; certificate provided by COMODO RSA Domain Validation Server.
-Data is documented anonymously; no directly identifying data are stored on QuestBack servers.
-Regular data-backup, hierarchic management of rights and authentication protocols ensure the protection of data from unauthorized access and loss.
+Data was documented anonymously; no directly identifying data were stored on QuestBack servers.
+Regular data-backup, hierarchic management of rights and authentication protocols ensured the protection of data from unauthorized access and loss.

-Contracts between the University Hospital Cologne and QuestBack regulate ownership and responsibility for data, security and eCRFs.
-Regular on-site audits of security and data protection measures are performed at QuestBack Cologne by the University Hospital of Cologne.
+Contracts between the University Hospital Cologne and QuestBack regulated ownership and responsibility for data, security and eCRFs.
+Regular on-site audits of security and data protection measures were performed at QuestBack Cologne by the University Hospital of Cologne.

 Who can get access the dataset and for what purposes can the data be used?